Lease or buy a new HONDA

 What Model is the Cheapest to Lease?

 The Honda Fit base trim will have the lowest monthly costs whether on lease or financing.
-A lease on a Honda Fit will be the cheapest and you can discuss customizing the car with additional features to suit your preferences with an authorized Honda dealer.
-The offers for both leases and buying a new car will differ by dealer and any upgrades you choose to include with the vehicle.
+A lease on a Honda Fit will be the cheapest and you can customize your car with additional features to suit your preferences directly on the Rodo app or website.
+Leasing and financing a new car will differ by dealer and any upgrades you choose to include with the vehicle.

-In all cases, you can negotiate with the dealer directly within the Rodo app for either a lease or finance.
+In all cases, you can choose the best deal and offers from a local dealer right from the Rodo app or website.
 Honda has offers running frequently across different regions so it is worth comparing the different options by region for financing.
 Honda Financial Services is the company most dealers use, but if you're financing your own purchase, rather than taking on a lease, you may be able to take advantage of different financing offers from another third-party provider.